-Another site that gathers together audio files for educational purposes is LearnOutLoud.com.
+Another site that gathers audio files for educational purposes is LearnOutLoud.com.
 This site offers audio downloads of over 3,000 texts, more than 1,500 free documentaries, and over 1,000 free online courses.

 Not all audiobooks available through Scribl are free.
-The site uses what it calls CrowdPricing, meaning it bases the price of a book on how many users download it.
+The site uses what it calls “CrowdPricing,” meaning it bases the price of a book on how many users download it.
 Thus, the most popular books cost about as much to buy as you’d pay at a typical online bookstore.

 Some audiobooks are available as full-length downloads, while others are broken into chunks for streaming.
 Additionally, every audiobook on the site comes with a free copy of the text in PDF form.

 Scribl makes it easy to search for books that interest you.
-You can sort through books by publication date, author, or title.
+You can sort books by publication date, author, or title.
 You can also filter the options by book length, language, genre, rating elements (such as violence or sexual content), target age group, setting, and demographic attributes of the main character (like age, gender, race, religion, and sexual orientation).

 Streaming site Spotify is best known as a place to find free music online.
-However, if you browse the Word category within the Spotify app, you can find numerous playlists of spoken-word recordings.
-The 62-hour Audiobooks playlist includes classics such as F. Scott Fitzgerald’s “The Great Gatsby,” Virginia Woolf’s “Mrs. Dalloway,” and Hermann Hesse’s “Siddhartha.”
-Some recordings feature the voices of celebrated actors like Laurence Olivier and Orson Welles.
+But if you browse the books genre within the Spotify app, you can find numerous spoken-word recordings.
+The collection includes classics like Kate Chopin’s “The Awakening,” Charles’ Dickens’ “Great Expectations,” and the autobiographical “Narrative of the Life of Frederick Douglass.”

 What Storynory does for kids, Sync does for teens.
 Sponsored by AudioFile magazine and powered by Sora, this free summer audiobook program provides audio recordings to complement teenagers’ summer reading.

 To participate in Sync, sign up for an account on the website.
 When the free audiobooks become available, you’ll receive a notification by text or email.
 New titles appear every Thursday at 12am Eastern and remain available on the site for one week only.
 However, once you’ve downloaded a given title into the app, it’s yours to keep.

-There’s a smaller selection of free audiobooks — about 1,000 titles — at OpenCulture.
+There’s a smaller selection, about 1,000 titles, of free audiobooks at Open Culture.
 This site doesn’t host audiobooks itself, but it provides links to free audio files available on other sites, including Apple Podcasts, LibriVox, the Internet Archive, university servers, magazine websites, and YouTube.

-Although everything on OpenCulture is available elsewhere on the Internet, the site makes these recordings much easier to find.
+Although everything on Open Culture is available elsewhere on the Internet, the site makes these recordings much easier to find.
 It has put together a list of top-notch audiobooks and arranged them into three broad categories: fiction and literature, poetry, and nonfiction.